 Upon completion of this course students will be able to identify and describe laptops and other portable devices.
 Identify and describe the components of a laptop.
 Compare and contrast desktop and laptop components.
 Explain how to configure laptops.
 Compare the different mobile phone standards.
 Identify common preventive maintenance techniques for laptops and portable devices.
 Describe how to troubleshoot laptops and portable devices.
 With the increase in demand for mobility, the popularity of laptops and portable devices will continue to grow.
 During the course of your career, you will be expected to know how to configure, repair, and maintain these devices.
-The knowledge you acquire about desktop computers will help you service laptops and portable devices use wireless technologies more than desktops.
+However, there are important differences between the two technologies.
+To facilitate mobility, laptops and portable devices use wireless technologies more than desktops.
 All laptops use batteries when they are disconnected from a power source.
 Docking stations are commonly used to connect a laptop to peripheral devices.
 As a computer technician, you will be required to configure, optimize, and troubleshoot these docking stations and accessories, as well as the laptop or portable device that they accompany.
 Many laptop components are proprietary, so some manufacturers require that you complete specialized certification training to perform laptop repairs.
 Servicing laptops can be very challenging.
 Mastering the skills necessary to work on laptops is important to your career advancement.